 MEISA (Undeclared Records) is a student-run record label operating out of Dragon Studios within MSUM’s Music Department.
 Students from many disciplines work together to produce and manage student musicians like you.
 You can work with MEISA from start to finish — from demo to release.

-If you want to live in an educational environment surrounded by others with your same passion, the Music & Theatre Learning Community is for you.
+If you want to live in an educational environment surrounded by others with your same passion, the Music & Entertainment Industry Learning Community is for you.
 This community will foster your creativity and build important connections with students in related majors.

 - MSUM has a chapter of the National Association for Music Education (NAfME), and students are encouraged to participate.
 As a member, you’ll have the opportunity to become acquainted with leaders in music education through programs, demonstrations, discussion workshops and performances.

 - The American Choral Directors Association (ACDA) is a nonprofit music education organization that is dedicated to the advancement of choral music.